ractivejs/ractivejs.github.io/docs/api.md

 - `destination (string)`: The keypath to use as the destination - or where you'd like the data 'copied'.
 - `options (hash)`:
   - `instance` or `ractive`: The Ractive instance in which to find the source keyapth.
 This allows cross-instance linking much like mapped paths between components.
-  - `keypath`: __from__ _0.9.4_ - The keypath to register as the source of the link.
+  - `keypath`: __From 0.9.4__ - The keypath to register as the source of the link.
 This is an advanced option that allows you to specify how the link should shuffle.
 For instance `items.0.name` will never shuffle, but if the keypath is specified as `.name`, then it will shuffle when `items.0` shuffles.

 **Returns**